Bauhaus (band): "Spirit" and The Sky's Gone Out

-For their third LP, The Sky's Gone Out, based on their previous experience with their producer of their song "Spirit", they originally wanted to produce the album themselves as they knew what they should sound like.
-However, this led to problems in the studio as arguments between the band members would flare up based on their individual disagreements on how to make the album.
-The results of the album was due to the whole band's decision as a group and efforts of compromise.
-The band understood that they were too closely aligned to their work to have an objective take on their music, and was in need of a person from a third party that wasn't a producer however, one that makes suggestions and elucidations for their album without exerting a dominating effect on the band.
-This resulted with Derek Tompkins as their third party person.
-Derek Thompson commented on his agreement as an engineer of the album: "I was, however, quite willing to act as an engineer provided the resident engineer was responsible for the engineering and I was only responsible for interpreting what they wanted to him and helping a bit creatively myself."
-The band were booked into Rockfield Studios in Wales for one month to record the album.
-The band at the time had little original material written for the assembly due to the constant touring which didn't allowed to have enough time to write and rehearse new material.
-As Murphy explained: "The third LP was one of those unwritten albums that was done on the spot.
+The band wanted to produce their third LP, The Sky's Gone Out, themselves, but arguments ensued in the studio among the band members over creative direction.
+The band members realized that they needed an objective perspective on their music, and producer Derek Tompkins was hired.
+Tompkins commented: "I was, however, quite willing to act as an engineer provided the resident engineer was responsible for the engineering and I was only responsible for interpreting what they wanted to him and helping a bit creatively myself."

+The band were booked into Rockfield Studios in Wales for one month to record the album but had little original material written beforehand.
+Murphy explained: "The third LP was one of those unwritten albums that was done on the spot.
 An album of experimentation which was enjoyable to us because we didn't have any songs and we didn't feel like writing stuff and we said, "OK that's fine.
 If we don't have any songs we'll make the songwriting environment the studio."
-Although the sessions went well, there were some issues between the engineer and the band as the members would spend hours on laying down tracks until they got exactly what they wanted.
-However, this was solved with Derek Thompson as a mediator of the sessions.
-As Thompson explained: "I was a link to eliminate any strain between the two.
-A lot of things they did the engineer knew was not right but I used to say to him, "Don't worry about it, when it comes to the mix they'll throw it out.
-Don't worry they're just putting down stuff to work with.
-The creative part will come with the mix."
-Despite Thompson not understanding the music or lyrics of the album, he mentions: "I always used to ask them what the song was about so I knew what mood I was aiming for".
-Some of the lyrics of the album reflected the band's personal feelings and experiences.
-For example, one of the songs from the LP All We Ever Wanted Was Everything was according to David J, "evokes nostalgic memories of a time of innocence and naive yearning."
-David J also praised Murphy on the song by saying his singing: "...emoting the bittersweet sentiment so perfectly, every word ringing true."
+Although the sessions were successful, conflicts arose between the band and engineer, with Tompkins as the mediator.
+Although Tompkins did not understand the album's music or lyrics, he "always used to ask them what the song was about so I knew what mood I was aiming for".
+Some of the lyrics reflected the band's personal feelings and experiences, such as "All We Ever Wanted Was Everything".
+According to David J, the song "evokes nostalgic memories of a time of innocence and naive yearning."
+David J praised Murphy's vocals on the song as "emoting the bittersweet sentiment so perfectly, every word ringing true."